JuliaLang/julia/doc/manual/noteworthy-differences.rst

   far is a complete expression, it is considered done; otherwise the input continues.
 One way to force an expression to continue is to wrap it in parentheses.
+- Julia has an incredibly powerful macro facility, and macros are always indicated by the `@` character.
+Unlike C/C++, macros operate on parsed expressions, not on the text of the program.
+  There are two forms for using a macro, `@mymacro(arg1, arg2, arg3)` or `@mymacro arg1 arg2 arg3`
+  The first form is useful if you need to have a macro call that spreads multiple lines (`@Enum` is a good case), and the second form allows handling calls like: `@parallel for i=1:1000`.
+  Note: the second form can continue onto multiple lines, if the last expression on a line goes over to another line...
+  This can be a bit tricky to determine sometimes just where the macro ends.
+- Julia now has an enumeration type, expressed using the macro `@Enum(name, value1, value2, ...)`
+  For example: `@Enum(Fruit, Banana=1, Apple, Pear)`
 - By convention, functions that modify their arguments have a ! at the end of the name, for example `push!`.